The three pillars of financial inclusion

 Why did Principal conduct this research?

-As a leader in global financial services, Principal is committed to helping more individuals, businesses, and communities become more financially secure.
-While we’ve made great strides in improving financial security for more people, recent events—the ongoing impact of the pandemic, war in Ukraine, commodity scarcity, rising inflation—have also revealed fragile economic footing for the financially insecure, resulting in increased poverty rates and a widening wealth and income gap.
+While we’ve made great strides in improving financial security for more people, recent economic headwinds have also revealed a fragile economic footing for the financially insecure, resulting in increased poverty rates and a widening wealth and income gap.

 How will Principal use the results?